 There will be a templateId element where the root attribute value is: 2.16.840.1.113883.2.20.6.11 and the value of the extension attribute derived from the OID.
 It captures the Marketing Category associated with the current version.

-DT Rule ??? checks for the absence of the attribute(s)

-DT Rule ??? checks that the value is derived from the proper OID and is permitted in this context (DT1)
+DT Rule 1 identifies that the OID value is incorrect.

-SPL Rule 5 identifies that the attribute has not been defined.
+DT Rule 5 identifies that the (extension) attribute has not been defined.

-SPL Rule 2 identifies that the OID value is incorrect.
+DT Rule 8 identifies that the (extension) attribute value is incorrect or contextually incorrect.

-SPL Rule 5 identifies that the attribute has not been defined.
+DT Rule 13 identifies that the (extension) attribute is not in the CV or is not contextually correct.

-SPL Rule 8 identifies that the code is not in the CV.
+DT Rule 16 identifies that there is a notification flag for the content.

 Author Information